Ed O'Callaghan: Justice Department tenure during Trump administration

 In 2017, O'Callaghan became the principal deputy assistant attorney general of the Justice Department's National Security Division.
 In April 2018, he became the principal associate deputy attorney general, replacing Robert K. Hur.

 Geoffrey S. Berman, who was U.S. Attorney for the Southern District of New York from 2018 to 2020, wrote in his 2022 memoirs that, throughout his two and a half years as U.S. attorney, officials in Trump's Justice Department, including O'Callaghan, repeatedly attempted to interfere with the office to politically benefit Trump, and that these officials "kept demanding that I use my office to aid them politically."
 Berman wrote that U.S. Attorney's Office for the Southern District of New York (USAO-SDNY) had come under a level of political pressure from Trump officials that was "unprecedented and scary," and that he rebuffed these requests until June 2020, when—angered by USAO-SDNY's investigations into Trump allies Michael Cohen and Rudy Giuliani—Trump fired him.
 Berman said that, following his office's investigation, USAO-SDNY concluded that Gregory B. Craig, a powerful Democratic lawyer whom the office had investigated, had committed no crime, and declined to charge him, but that in September 2018, O'Callaghan contacted Berman's office and asked him to charge Craig before the 2018 midterm elections, saying that "It's time for you guys to even things out" after the indictments of Cohen and Chris Collins, a Republican congressman and Trump ally.
 O'Callaghan denied making the statements.
 In 2022, following the publication of Berman's book, the Senate Judiciary Committee opened an investigation into allegations that the Trump administration sought to use the U.S. Attorney's office in SDNY for partisan reasons.

 In 2019, O'Callaghan co-authored a memorandum, issued by the DOJ Office of Legal Counsel, that recommended that Trump should not be indicted for obstruction of justice.
 The nine-page memo, dated March 24, 2019, was co-written with another senior Trump DOJ official, Assistant Attorney General Steven Engel.
 O'Callaghan and Engel asserted that the evidence uncovered by the special counsel investigation led by Robert Mueller was insufficient to support a case for obstruction against Trump.
 DOJ initially kept the memo secret.
 The watchdog organization Citizens for Responsibility and Ethics in Washington launched a Freedom of Information Act suit against the Justice Department, and the U.S. Court of Appeals for the D.C.
 Circuit, in August 2022, ordered the memo's public release.
 The D.C.
 Circuit held that the memo was not shielded from disclosure by the deliberative process privilege, because then-Attorney General William Barr had already determined, by the time the memo was written, that DOJ would not charge Trump with a crime, making the memo akin to a "thought experiment."

 After 2019

-O'Callaghan left office in December 2019 and rejoined WilmerHale in April 2020.
+O'Callaghan left office in December 2019 and joined WilmerHale in April 2020.